Online Engineering Programs in Virginia

 Online Bachelor’s Degrees in Engineering in VA

 A majority of engineering positions require candidates to have at least a bachelor’s degree in the field, although for some specializations—particularly those related to computers—programming (or other types of) experience may serve as a substitute.
 For the majority of employment and credentialing opportunities, however, an undergraduate degree in the discipline is necessary.
-Here are two standout engineering degrees from VA-based institutions which can be pursued online.
+Here are three standout engineering degrees from VA-based institutions that can be pursued online.

 Bachelor of Science in Computer Science – Old Dominion University